homelesscoding/sslscanator/README.md

 The tool needs ```sslscan``` to work

+### Notice:

+The tool will create a temporary file for each target that will be removed after scanning ends

 ### Licensing:

 SSLscanator is licensed under the GNU General Public License version 3 (GNU GPL v3).